-- Manage our fundraising appeals and campaigns, spanning individual, corporate teams, legacy and regular donors to meet income targets to futureproof the work of Encephalitis International. - Create and manage compelling content for fundraising asks to inspire new and repeat fundraisers and donors increasing our income to enable us to meet our objectives. - Implement processes to steward relationships with donors, with a focus on converting individual givers to regular donors and upscaling donation values for existing supporters. - Manage and develop new income streams such as gaming, crypto-currency and digital fundraising to diversify our income to enable us to deliver our services.
+- Manage our fundraising individual and year-round campaigns and appeals spanning individual and legacy giving, fundraising and legacy gifts to meet income targets to futureproof the work of Encephalitis International. - Create and manage compelling content for fundraising asks to inspire new and repeat fundraisers and donors increasing our income to enable us to meet our objectives. - Implement processes to steward relationships with donors, with a focus on converting individual givers to regular donors and upscaling donation values for existing supporters. - Manage and develop new income streams such as a new mass participation event, gaming, crypto-currency and digital fundraising to diversify our income to enable us to deliver our services.